-The Stereo Microscopy Facility supports the care and use of microscopy instrumentation for stereo imaging of cells, tissues, and organs.
-Macroscopic items like whole organs, and whole animals thru both white and fluorescent light.
-As well as provide good visibility for animal surgeries.
+The Stereo Microscopy Facility supports the use and maintenance of microscopy instrumentation for stereo imaging of cells, tissues, and organs.
+Macroscopic items like whole organs, and whole animals can be visualized and examined in detail using both white and fluorescent light.
+In particular, stereomacroscopes provide good visibility for fine animal microsurgeries.
 GFP-transgenic, and other fluorescently labeled cells and tissues, can be viewed, manipulated, and imaged using these instruments.

-The Stereomicroscopy Facility is located on the 6th floor of the McKnight building, room 606A
+The Stereo microscopy Facility is located on the 6th floor of the McKnight building, room 621

 - Zeiss Stemi SV11 Fluorescence Stereo Microscope with AxioCam Mrc Camera.
 This microscope is equipped with 1.6x high optical quality lenses to provide wide-field stereoscopic image.
 H-50 arc lamp provides adequate source of light to illuminate fluorescence-labeled samples.
 Two different excitation/ emission (DAPI, FITC) filter pairs allow multiple fluorophores to be visualized and/or captured by the digital camera.

 - GE imageQuant LAS400 imaging station with CCD camera

 The wide-field fluorescence microscopy Facility is also located in room 621

 - Axiostar Plus Upright Fluorescence Microscope